Hike to Axalp

 Spot 1 food tent and view towards Spot 2.

+It only took about one hour to hike from the ski lift top up to the spectator area.
+Seemed a lot longer due to the high elevation and the difficult climb.
+After we claimed our spot on the hillside among thousands of other people, it was lunchtime.
+A lot of people brought picnics with them.
+Fondue was the most popular picnic.
+I guess some people rather carry their camping gas and stove up the mountain instead of a camera bag like me.
+You got to have your priorities!
 Food stands and portable toilets (TOI TOI) were plentiful at each of the spectator spots.
 Of course one wonders how food was stocked at these stands?
 This was not your normal airshow after all.
 They can’t run back to the commissary or have the beer truck drive by to restock.
 Soon, this mystery was solved.
 A Swiss Air Force Eurocopter EC635 showed up with a crate underneath.
 It started making multiple trips from Spot 1 to Spots 2 and 3 delivering supplies to the food tents.
 If you happened to be near the food tent…take cover from the rotor wash!
 The leftover crates made for nice tables while eating.

 EC635 making food deliveries.